 One of Somerset’s finest landscapes, Cheddar Gorge is a truly magnificent, awe-inspiring sight.
 As England’s largest gorge, its grandeur is quite spectacular, making it one of the best dog walks in the South West and a must-see natural wonder when visiting the area.
-Take your pawfect pet on a circular walk that gives you the chance to spot the varied wildlife and flora, as the four-mile cliff walk gives a whole new perspective of this spectacular landscape.
+Take your pawfect pet on a circular walk that gives you the chance to spot the varied wildlife and flora, as the 4-mile cliff walk provides you with a whole new perspective of this spectacular landscape.

 Soak up even more Somerset sights by basing yourself at our dog-friendly Somerset cottages.

-Tranquil lanes and woodland make up this beautiful scenic walk, taking a circular route through trees and along the valley.
+Tranquil lanes and woodland make up this beautiful scenic dog walk, taking a circular route through trees and along the valley.
 It’s a gentle amble, allowing you to take in the beauty of your surroundings, exploring the wonderful Wiltshire and spending some quality time with your pawfect pooch.
-It’s a particularly pretty walk in springtime, when the bluebells adorn the forest floor with a carpet of colour.
+It’s a particularly pretty South West dog walk in springtime, when the bluebells adorn the forest floor with a carpet of colour.

-Around 30 miles out of the Cotswolds you and your canine companion could discover this 8-mile circular route, this walk takes in varied and ancient woodland, with plenty of interesting sights to see on the way, making it an unforgettable South West dog walk for you to enjoy during your travels.
+Around 30 miles out of the Cotswolds you and your canine companion could discover this 8-mile circular route.
+This walk takes in varied and ancient woodland, with plenty of interesting sights to see on the way, making it an unforgettable South West dog walk for you to enjoy during your travels.
 A peaceful and relaxing stroll, plenty of dogs walk the trail with their owners, and after completing the full course you can put your feet up and have a bit of respite while they curl up in bed for a well-earned snooze.

 Enjoy even more frolics in the forest from our dog-friendly Cotswolds cottages.

-Return to one of our dog friendly cottages in the South West after your days of walking and wearing one another out.
-All of our properties welcome your magnificent mutt, ensuring both humans and dogs have a comfortable and truly pawsome stay.
+Return to one of our dog-friendly cottages in the South West after a day spent tackling one of these beautiful South West dog walks.
+All of our properties welcome your magnificent mutt, ensuring both humans and dogs have a comfortable and truly wonderful stay.

-Don't worry if these walkies aren't quite for you - we've hunted out the best dog walks all over the UK!
+Don't worry if these South West dog walks aren't quite for you - we've hunted out the best dog walks all over the UK!